Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Results

 Although we observe a robust ``resolution-wide” convergence for those three subhalo properties, there are noticeable systematic discrepancies in baryonic characteristics between different resolutions.
 In Figure \ref{fig:mass_feat}, we compare four baryonic properties: stellar mass, gas metallicity, gas mass, and black hole mass.
 First, in panel {\it (a)}, we observe that subhalos in TNG100-1 have $\lesssim 0.5$ dex higher stellar mass than those in TNG100-2 across the entire stellar mass range.
 The difference in stellar masses are attributed to the (subgrid) baryon physics models in TNG, which exhibits a higher star formation rate and stellar mass in a simulation with higher resolution \citep{2018MNRAS.473.4077P, 2018MNRAS.475..648P}.
 Our results align with the earlier studies in which the stellar-to-halo mass ratio was found to be a factor of two higher in TNG100-1 compared to TNG100-2 for halos with $M_{\rm DM} \sim 3 \times 10^{11} \msun$ \citep{2018MNRAS.473.4077P}.
 Note that some subhalos which lack a stellar component in either of two simulations are excluded.
 In the upper marginal panel, the black solid line represents the fraction of subhalos of a given stellar mass in TNG100-1 that also have stellar particles in their TNG100-2 counterparts.
 One can see, for example, that less than half of the subhalos with $M_{\rm star} \sim 10^7 \msun$ in TNG100-1 have their counterpart subhalos in TNG100-2 that contain non-zero stellar particles.
 Conversely, the black dashed line in the right marginal plot indicates the fraction of subhalos in TNG100-2 that also have stellar particles in TNG100-1.
+Since it is easier for the subhalos at better spatial resolutions to host a gas cell that exceeds the star formation density threshold, many subhalo pairs have stellar particles only in TNG100-1.

 The difference in star formation rates results in higher gas metallicities in the high-resolution versions of the two simulations, as depicted in panel {\it (b)} of Figure \ref{fig:mass_feat}.
 Significant scatters exist between the subhalo pairs, suggesting that the metallicity variations are influenced not only by the resolution differences, but also by factors beyond the resolution biases, such as the baryon cycle in the galaxies \citep{2008MNRAS.387..577O}.
 Here, the gas metallicity is calculated in a region within twice the stellar half-mass radius.
 It is noteworthy that for most of the subhalos in TNG100-1 with gas metallicities of $\log[Z_{\rm gas}/{\rm Z}_\odot] \lesssim -1.5$, their counterpart subhalos in TNG100-2 have predominantly null values in gas metallicity, due to resolution limit.
 In these halos, either the gas components are absent, or the stellar components that define the stellar half-mass radius are absent.
 We note that similar trends are found in panels {\it (a)} and {\it (b)} of Figure \ref{fig:mass_feat-50} when comparing TNG50-1 and TNG50-2.